alessandro-gentilini/dumb-gradient-descender/README.md

 ![nearest](nearest.png).

-I do not known if the minimizer fails because it has some bugs or for some different causes, anyway an important lesson is: **when you need to minimize a non convex function, with a simple gradient descent algorithm, the initial estimate for the variable is of paramount importance**.
+I do not known if the minimizer fails because it has some bugs or for some different reasons, anyway an important lesson is: **when you need to minimize a non convex function, with a simple gradient descent algorithm, the initial estimate for the variables is of paramount importance**.